ridahashmi123/271-repository-2025/User Story Mapping/README.md

 For this lab, we learned about the purpose of User Story Mapping, which is a visual technique used to organize and prioritize features based on user journeys.
 The goal is to ensure that development aligns with user needs, creating a better user experience.

+Link to my USM:https://landofooo.storiesonboard.com/storymap/ense-271-lab-1-assignment-rida-hashmi
+Note: You will need to log in to StoriesOnBoard to use the link above.

 Why should we use User Story Mapping?

 ✅ Understand the User Journey – Helps teams see how users interact with the product step by step.